-Born in Groznyy, Russia in 1992 Bella grew up in Prague, Czech Republic torn between, and surrounded by many cultures.
-This has translated to a versatility as a musician – always occupying the space somewhere in between genres, never quite fitting in.
+Born in Grozny, Russia in 1992 Bella grew up in Prague, Czech Republic torn between, and surrounded by many cultures.
+This has translated to a versatility as a musician – always occupying the space somewhere in between genres.
 She completed her Bachelor’s in Vocal performance in London’s Trinity Laban Conservatoire of Music and Dance, and her Master’s in Cologne, Germany.
 There she was involved in a number of Operas, notably singing Hermia in Britten’s A midsummer night’s dream and Celia in Haydn’s La fedeltà premiata at Theater Aachen.

 Music has taken the singer to concert halls in the UK, Germany, Denmark, Czech Republic, Qatar, and Russia.
-Bella has had the privilege of studying with many accomplished artists, amongst them with Thomas Piffka, Christoph Prégardien, Klesie Kelly, Dalia Schaechter, Sir Simon Keenlyside, Matthew Rose, Josef Protschka, and Yvonne Minton.
+Bella has had the privilege of participating in masterclasses and studying with, amongst others, Lynton Atkinson, Thomas Piffka, Christoph Prégardien, Klesie Kelly, Dalia Schaechter, Simon Keenlyside, Josef Protschka, Matthew Rose, Kateřina Kněžíková, and Christian Immler.